Have some questions?

 -

 Most resorts will hire staff aged 20+, but we can also place 18–19 year old's.
-If you’re under 20, you’ll typically be considered for housekeeping or kitchenhand positions.
+If you’re under 20, you’ll typically be considered for housekeeping or kitchen hand positions.
 Having previous work experience (even part-time) can open up more options.
+Roles are determined by the employers and resorts directly.

 -